SFDC-Assets/DynamicFlowProgress/README.md

 <p align="center">This package includes an LWC component that displays 6 different kinds of progress indicators on your Flow screens, to provide your users with easy-to-understand, guided screen flows.</p>

+<p align="center"><strong>Please note</strong>: this is not a navigation component; it provides a visual representation of which step a user is on in a multi-step process.</p>

 <!-- Sections below are Optional -->

 ---